ReInHerit/strike-a-pose/README.md

 Confirm the policy to proceed.
 #### Creating a Room:

-To initiate a game, create a room by selecting choices on the right of "ADD ROOM."
+To start a game, create a room by selecting choices on the right of "ADD ROOM."
 Click on the "+" icon to add the room to the list.
 - Room Configuration:
-  - Choose between two game modes: Solo or Versus.
+  - MODE: Choose between two game modes: Solo or Versus.
-  - Specify the number of artworks to include in the game.
+  - POSES: Specify the number of artworks to include in the game.
-  - Select the game level: Half Bust or Full Body.
+  - LEVEL: Select the game level from one of those available.
-  - For Versus mode, determine the number of rounds to play.
+  - ROUNDS: For Versus mode only, determine the number of rounds to play.
 #### Solo Game:
-- Commence the game by clicking on the room's "PLAY" icon. \
+- Start the game by clicking on the room's "PLAY" icon.
-- Respond to the poses in the displayed artworks. \
+- Try to match the poses in the displayed artworks.
 - After successfully matching each pose, download the video of your performance.
 #### Versus Game:
-- Share the room ID with a friend and await their joining. \
+- Share the ROOM ID with a friend, who can then join when ready.
-- The second player needs to insert the room ID in the ROOM ID field and click on the join icon. \
+- The second player needs to insert the room ID in the ROOM ID field and click on the join icon.
-- Once joined, the game starts automatically with the room creator initiating their round. \
+- After joining, the game automatically starts, with the room creator initiating the first round.
-- Respond to the poses on the screen, and after the first player completes their round, the second player begins. \
+- Respond to the poses on the screen, and after the first player completes the round, the second player begins.
-- The game continues until all rounds are completed. \
+- The game continues until all rounds are completed.
 - Upon game completion, both players will be directed to the final web page.
 - The winner is announced, and players can download the video of their performances.